scious/documentation/docs/bask/latest.md

 - **Coming soon** Auto run & report results from plugin unit tests in a Bubble app.
 - **If there's enough interest** OpenAI powered assistant for creating Bubble plugins.
 - **If there's enough interest** Plugin usage analytics dashboard for all your plugins.
-- **Maybe someday** For SSA development, run a local, isolated copy of the same node environment used in Bubble's lambda instances to minimize errors resulting from local-vs-lambda environment mismatches.

 ## How it works